SocNetMigration/MigNet-MATLAB-code/README.md

 # Migration Turkey
-This repo contains the dataset and the MATAB code that generates the results reported in the paper entitled "A model of dynamic migration networks: Explaining Turkey's inter-provincial migration flows"
+This repo contains the dataset and the MATLAB code that generates the results reported in the paper entitled "A model of dynamic migration networks: Explaining Turkey's inter-provincial migration flows"

 The code was created and run in MATLAB 2020a.